Alfresco/alfresco-content-app/docs/README.md

 [located](https://github.com/Alfresco/alfresco-content-app/tree/master/src/app/components/location-link)
 in the content repository before it was deleted.

+#### Search Results

+The Search Results view shows the found items for a search query.
+It has a custom layout template and users can easily browse the results and perform actions on items.
+For more information on the [SearchComponent](https://github.com/Alfresco/alfresco-content-app/tree/master/src/app/components/search), please also check this [Search Results](#search-results1) section.

 #### Actions and the Actions Toolbar

 All the views incorporate the [toolbar](https://alfresco.github.io/adf-component-catalog/components/ToolbarComponent.html)